Get the debut 7" single on top for a discounted price by choosing the option on the bottom of the site

-PLANES OF SATORI features members of GOLDEN VOID, PARCHMAN FARM, VOICES and COUSINS.
+PLANES OF SATORI features members of GOLDEN VOID, PARCHMAN FARM, VOICES, COUSINS and SWEET CHARIOT.

 "It’s not rare to find modern day bands inspired by that golden era of late 1960s and early 1970s Krautrock luminaries.
 Cosmopolitan cities like San Francisco and Brooklyn are rife with musicians tangled in the patch cords of yesteryear’s analog synth wizardry.
 There was even a time in the early 2000s when it was common to stumble upon a group of young, hip, ding-dongs decked out in red shirts and black ties, a-la Kraftwerk’s 1978 opus The Man-Machine.